How to make web videos way smaller in 2025 using the AV1 codec

 1. For desktop Chrome, Safari, Firefox, Edge, and mobile Chrome, mobile Safari on iPhone 15 (74% of users as of September 2023): MP4 container with AV1 video codec and Opus audio codec.

-3. For other browsers: a larger file in MP4 container with H.264 for video and AAC for audio.
+2. For Safari on old iPhone and macOS (19% of users) and other browsers: a larger file in MP4 container with H.264 for video and AAC for audio.

-For conversion, I recommend using FFmpeg in a terminal.
+For conversion, I recommend using FFmpeg in the terminal.
 There are plenty of GUI tools for video compression, but CLI allows for steps that are easily reproducible and can be automated with a script.
-Make sure that you are using the most recent version of FFmpeg, as versions below 4.1 do not support AV1 in an MP4 container.
-Here are the steps to install it.

 1. Make sure you have Homebrew.

-2. brew tap homebrew-ffmpeg/ffmpeg
+2. brew install ffmpeg

 For Linux, install FFmpeg from your distribution.